 There will be some opportunity to observe skilled catering staff at work and learn about food storage and hygiene protocol.

-Our Guest Experience team takes care of everything else a guest may need when visiting the zoo.
-This includes car parking, selling admission tickets, site presentation, operating the boat trip and monorail, and running events like The Lanterns at Chester Zoo!
+Guest Experience – our Guest Experience team takes care of everything else a guest may need when visiting the zoo.
+This includes car parking, selling admission tickets, site presentation (including bin and washroom duties), operating the boat trip, and running events like The Lanterns at Chester Zoo!

 Students will help with tasks including visitor admissions, wheelchair and buggy hire, and assisting in the Guest Services Information Building answering visitor queries.
-Students will also have the opportunity to observe experienced staff operating the monorail and lazy river boat trip, as well as assisting with car parking and site presentation.
+They will also have the opportunity to observe experienced staff operating the river boat trip, as well as assisting with car parking and site presentation.
 Guest Experience staff interact closely with our visitors and so working with the team is an ideal opportunity to learn about the importance of great customer care and service recovery.

 Students will spend time interacting with our visitors whilst learning about the work done by the team, including online sales processes and the importance of gift aid to the zoo’s conservation work.